-- a is the amount of the MRB at the day prior to the effective date; - b is Member Contributions from the effective date; - c is notional or actual employer contributions of x% of OTE from the effective date; - d is allowances for tax on contributions (including No-TFN Tax, if applicable), Surcharge payments, expenses and death and disablement costs; - e is the MRB component of any benefit transferred into the Fund for the Fund Member on or after the effective date; - is any amounts paid or transferred to the Fund in respect of the Fund Member on or after the effective date, other than Member Contributions and employer contributions and amounts referred to in (e), less an allowance for any applicable tax and expenses; - g is amounts paid to or in respect of the Fund Member (including any amounts in respect of excess concessional contributions tax or excess non-concessional contributions tax) or transferred or rolled over to another Fund in respect of the Fund Member on or after the effective date, including any allowance for associated expenses;
+a is the amount of the MRB at the day prior to the effective date;

-h is amounts transferred from the Fund Member's benefit to the benefit of the Fund Member's spouse or former spouse under the terms of a Splitting Law on or after the effective date, including any associated fees, with Investment Earnings added to all the above items.
+- b is Member Contributions from the effective date; - c is notional or actual Employer Contributions of x% of OTEM from the effective date; - d is allowances for tax on contributions (including No-TFN Tax, if applicable), Surcharge payments, expenses and death and disablement costs; - e is the MRB component of any benefit transferred into the Fund for the Fund Member on or after the effective date; - f is any amounts paid or transferred to the Fund in respect of the Fund Member on or after the effective date, other than Member Contributions and Employer Contributions and amounts referred to in (e), less an allowance for any applicable tax and expenses; - g is amounts paid to or in respect of the Fund Member (including any amounts in respect of excess concessional contributions tax or excess non-concessional contributions tax) or transferred or rolled over to another Fund in respect of the Fund Member on or after the effective date, including any allowance for associated expenses; - h is amounts transferred from the Fund Member's benefit to the benefit of the Fund Member's spouse or former spouse under the terms of a Splitting Law on or after the effective date, including any associated fees, with Investment Earnings added to all the above items.

-MRB employer contributions - amount and timing
+MRB Employer Contributions - amount and timing

-- 6.4 The employer contributions used in the MRB calculation, whether actual or notional, must be based on the actual OTE received for the relevant period, not on the OTE measured at a point of time or averaged.
-The principle is that there be consistency between fully accumulation-style MRBs and the legislated requirements for accumulation Funds. - 6.5 The principle in clause 6.4 extends to the timing of employer contributions for the purpose of the allocation of Investment Earnings.
-This requirement may be satisfied by either: - (a) allocating Investment Earnings to the (actual or notional) employer MRB contributions for each superannuation guarantee quarter from a date not later than the date by which superannuation guarantee contributions for that quarter were required to be paid to an accumulation Fund; or - (b) using another basis determined either by the Member or the trustee, which the Member or the trustee (as applicable) considers is fair to the Fund Member compared with that in paragraph (a) above. - Where the MRB is defined in terms of contributions received by the Fund and a specific NECR% is to be included in the Benefit Certificate (rather than the formula approach referred to in clause 6.7), the Benefit Certificate must specify that the employer contributions used to determine the MRB are the relevant NECR% times OTE or are subject to a minimum of the relevant NECR% times OTE.
-This is to ensure that where contributions are underpaid, the MRB is still credited with at least NECR% times OTE and applied as a minimum to the benefit.
-This requirement applies even if the Member is satisfied that the Trustee and the relevant employer(s) have agreed that the employer contributions to be used for the MRB (whether actual or notional) are in fact to be based on a minimum of OTE.
+- 6.4 The Employer Contributions used in the MRB calculation, whether actual or notional, must be based on the actual OTEM received for the relevant period, not on the OTEM measured at a point of time or averaged.
+The principle is that there be consistency between fully accumulation-style MRBs and the legislated requirements for accumulation Funds.
+This principle can only be fully met if the Preferred Approach is used.
+Nevertheless, an approach that does not meet the requirements of the Preferred Approach may be used as set out in clause 5.8. - 6.5 The principle in clause 6.4 extends to the timing of Employer Contributions for the purpose of the allocation of Investment Earnings.
+This requirement may be satisfied by either: - (a) allocating Investment Earnings to the (actual or notional) Employer Contributions used in the MRB calculation for each SG quarter from a date not later than the date by which SG contributions for that quarter were required to be paid to an accumulation Fund; or - (b) using another basis determined either by the Member or the Trustee, which the Member or the Trustee (as applicable) considers is fair to the Fund Member compared with that in paragraph (a) above. - 6.6 Where the MRB is defined in terms of contributions received by the Fund and a specific NECR% is to be included in the Benefit Certificate (rather than the formula approach referred to in clause 6.7), the Benefit Certificate must specify that the actual or notional Employer Contributions used to determine the MRB are the relevant NECR% times OTEM or are subject to a minimum of the relevant NECR% times OTEM.
+This is to ensure that where contributions are underpaid, the MRB is still credited with at least NECR% times OTEM and applied as a minimum to the benefit.
+This requirement applies even if the Member is satisfied that the Trustee and the relevant employer(s) have agreed that the Employer Contributions to be used for the MRB (whether actual or notional) are in fact to be based on a minimum of OTEM.